takaki7255/sam2_manga_ft/README.md

 # Train SAM 2: Train/Fine-Tune Segment Anything 2 (Guide/code)
 This repository contains tutorial code for fine-tuning/training segment anything 2.

+You can find the full toturial associate with code at [here](https://medium.com/@sagieppel/train-fine-tune-segment-anything-2-sam-2-in-60-lines-of-code-928dd29a63b3)
 The goal is to write minimal code that takes to Fine-Tune/Train SAM2 on new data.
 Excluding comments and imports the training code is less than 60 lines.

 The training script can be found in [TRAIN.py](https://github.com/sagieppel/fine-tune-train_segment_anything_2_in_60_lines_of_code/blob/main/TRAIN.py) and should work as is with the [LabPics 1 dataset](https://zenodo.org/records/3697452/files/LabPicsV1.zip?download=1), the code is documented and should work as is.